PELOPONNESE ROAD TRIP

 ♥ Overnight Campervan Stop: Kalamata Marina

 Near Pantazi Beach, just past Ag Nikolaos, you’ll likely find a few cats lounging around.
 We met Sue Lilley while she was feeding the local feral and stray cats.
-She dedicates her time to looking after them – you can find out more on the @Manicats Facebook page.
+She dedicates her time to look after them – you can find out more on the @Manicats Facebook page.

-But it wasn’t the cats that we there to see – we were on the hunt for a geocache hidden in the ancient Kataphygi cave.
+But it wasn’t the cats that we were there to see – we were on the hunt for a geocache hidden in the ancient Kataphygi cave.
 Unbeknown to us it wouldn’t just be a geocache that we would be finding …

 Kataphygi (Katafygi/Katafiki) Cave is another off the beaten track destination and not well-known to tourists.
 The entrance to the cave is surrounded by large plateaus of rock giving a dramatic view of the coast.